sergiosouzalima/nim-nimble-on-netlify/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-See below instructions on setting up your project locally.
+See below instructions on setting up your project locally.<br />
 To get a local copy up and running follow these simple steps.

 ### Prerequisites